Paradise Camp: Summary

 In 1944, preparing for a visit from the Red Cross (the Danish government had expressed concern about their nationals and the Germans were trying to maintain some Danish cooperation for forced labor), the Nazis had Jewish workers improve the complex, painting buildings and cleaning the streets, planting flower pots.
-The Germans deported thousands of inmates to concentration camps reduce overcrowding.
+The Germans deported thousands of inmates to concentration camps to reduce overcrowding.
 They brought in ample props.
 That year they directed a Jewish prisoner filmmaker to produce a propaganda film portraying life at Theresienstadt concentration camp as comfortable and enjoyable.
 In the film, older women knit, a small boy waters a garden from an oversized water barrel, and everyone wears a lazy smile and a healthy layer of fat.

 The 1986 documentary has interviews with survivors, who recount what life was really like at Theresienstadt.
 One woman remembers eating crushed red brick and pretending it was paprika, while crushed bark served as an alternative spice.
 Another woman recalls that before the Red Cross inspection, the Nazis built children's rooms painted in bright colors and lined with small beds.
 But the Nazis never told the Red Cross inspectors that the tiny beds were used by 17-year-olds, because all the younger children had already been deported and murdered in extermination camps.

 Together with academic classes, prisoners arranged for drawing classes for children.
 Their teacher hid 4,000 drawings, which were found a decade after the war.
 Adult artists were also among the prisoners, and their work expressed the horror of daily life.
 The documentary shows their work: sketches of prisoners with sunken eyes, ragged clothes, and bony fingers document starvation and need.